Log in for prices and ordering

 Domaine Huet Vouvray Clos du Bourg Sec 2023

 Perched on the Première Côte just above the town of Vouvray, Clos du Bourg is a monopole and generally regarded as the greatest of the three Huet single vineyards.
-It has been farmed by the domaine since 1953 and was purchased in 1963.
-Arguably the region’s greatest vineyard, Clos du Bourg makes some of Europe's most powerful, thrilling and long-lived white wines.
-With only one metre of topsoil over solid limestone, the vines immediately tap into the mineral resources underfoot.
-The warmth of the site, combined with the mineral complexion of the soils, results in rich, long-lived wines that effortlessly combine intense, charged minerality with generous texture and concentration.
+The domaine has farmed it since 1953 and purchased it in 1963.
+Clos du Bourg is arguably the greatest vineyard in the region, producing some of the most powerful, thrilling, long-lived white wines in Europe.
+With only one metre of topsoil over solid limestone, the vines tap almost immediately into the mineral resources underneath.
+The warmth of the site, combined with the mineral complexion of the soils, results in rich, super long-lived wines that seem to effortlessly combine intense minerality with generous texture and concentration.

 “The aromas of floral honey, cashew nuts and butter are married to a brioche character reminiscent of good Champagne, but this is completely still.
 On the medium-bodied palate, the interplay of honeyed creaminess and elegant acidity is enchanting, the wine gliding over your palate.
 Long, supple finish.”